bonsai-rx/docs/articles/reactive-toarray.md

 ### Examples

-Use `ToArray` to create an array with every element in the sequence.
+Use `ToArray` to create an array with every element in an observable sequence.

 :::workflow
 ![ToArray Example](../workflows/reactive-toarray-example.bonsai)